 More detailed information on long-term debt is provided in the accompanying notes to the financial statements in Note III.G and Note III.H.

 Factors Bearing on the School District's Future

-At the time these financial statements were prepared, the School District was not aware of existing circumstances that could significantly affect its financial health in the future with the exception of the following:
+At the time these financial statements were prepared, the School District was not aware of existing circumstances that could significantly affect its financial health in the future.